Get your travel insurance, and head to beautiful Thailand!

 When purchasing your travel insurance for Thailand, you may wonder which destination you need to select in order to be covered correctly.
 Thailand is covered when you select the “Worldwide excluding USA, Canada, Mexico and the Caribbean” option,You may also be wondering how much your travel insurance to Thailand might cost.
 It completely depends on your circumstances, obviously if you’re travelling for longer and require a backpacker policy instead of single trip, or if you’re purchasing insurance as a couple or group, this will push the price up.

 Some of our add-on products might also be of interest to you.
-South-East Asia has a number of active volcanoes, so you may be inclined to purchase our Volcanic Ash Cover as a precaution to cover you for travel delay, abandonment, missed connection or missed departures caused by volcanic ash.
+South-East Asia has a number of active volcanoes, so you may be inclined to purchase our Extended Trip Disruption cover as a precaution to cover you for travel delay, abandonment, missed connection or missed departures caused by volcanic ash.
 Gadget cover is also popular, especially if you have a lot of tech that you’d like additional insurance for.GET A QUOTE

 Do I need a visa when visiting Thailand?